 Although much reduced, those traumas have not been healed.
 They still exist in watered-down form, an emotional sludge in the gutter of humanity’s collective unconscious.
 Of these, the victimizer/victim dynamic is the most important one to address.
 Our unconscious acceptance of this dynamic is the entire basis of the perpetuation of patriarchy.

+The victim/victimizer dynamic is one of the 3 laws at the heart of patriarchy.
 To end patriarchy we must consciously end our acquiescence to being victims—and victimizers.

 4. Slave mentality